DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   as currently they are able to access any packet buffer location except the packet mbuf structure.

-* librte_table LPM: A new parameter to hold the table name will be added to the LPM table parameter structure.

 * librte_table: New functions for table entry bulk add/delete will be added to the table operations structure.